 In late 2019 the Department for Communities conducted a Mid-Term Review of the Active Ageing Strategy to measure progress against the Strategy's aims and identify what has been delivered against the action plan.
-The Housing Executive has contributed positively to a number of these to date including:
+The Housing Executive, along with partners, has contributed positively, to a number of these to date including the delivery of the Affordable Warmth Scheme, the Social Housing Development Programme (including wheelchair housing and housing for older people), the Supporting People Programme, and reducing the time it takes for major adaptations to our tenants' homes to be completed.